-From Tom Ford’s 2013 Bondage Collection to The Weeknd’s video for Earned It , and Lady Gaga’s suspension for performance artist Robert Wilson to FKA Twigs’ music video for Pendulum (both the handiwork of UK-based rope educator WykD Dave), shibari has steadily crawled its way out of the dungeons, dojos and private bedrooms and straight into the limelight of mainstream pop culture.
-No longer a practice you need to hide from your friends and co-workers, now you can pop into a weekend rope class the same way you might go to a yoga class.
+In recent years, shibari (also called ‘Japanese rope bondage’) has steadily crawled its way out of the dungeons, dojos, and private bedrooms and straight into the limelight of mainstream pop culture.
+From Tom Ford’s 2013 Bondage Collection to The Weeknd’s video for Earned It , and Lady Gaga’s suspension for performance artist Robert Wilson to FKA Twigs’ music video for Pendulum (both the handiwork of UK-based rope educator WykD Dave), shibari is no longer a practice you need to hide from your friends and co-workers.
+Now you can pop into a weekend rope bondage class or participate in a shibari workshop in the same way you might go to a yoga class.

-But what is shibari, where did it come from, who is it for, and why do people do it in the first place?
+But what is shibari, where did it come from, and who is it for?
+And while we’re at it, why do people do shibari in the first place?

-Here’s a short intro to begin to understand what the practice is all about…
+Here’s a short intro to shibari to begin to understand what the practice is all about…

-Illustrator: Eysar Vargas A (very) brief history of shibari You may have heard shibari referred to as an ‘ancient’ or ‘sacred’ Japanese tradition but the truth is that its historical narrative has been highly romanticized and exoticized, peppered with tales of heroic samurais, seductive geishas, and scenes seemingly lifted straight from antique paintings on prehistoric vases.
-(The wonderful Midori has written at length about this here .)
+Illustrator: Eysar Vargas A brief history of shibari: rope, red-light districts & Japanese BDSM You may have heard shibari referred to as an ‘ancient’ or ‘sacred’ Japanese tradition, but the truth is that its historical narrative has been highly romanticized and exoticized, peppered with tales of heroic samurais, seductive geishas, and scenes seemingly lifted straight from antique paintings on prehistoric vases.
+(The wonderful Midori has written at length about this here: The History & Myths of Japanese Rope Bondage .)

 What we call shibari today wasn’t even a thing until the 1900s and was first popularized in Japan after 1950.
 It then took another 40 years or so for the practice to make it to the West.

 What we call shibari today wasn’t even a thing until the 1900s and was first popularized in Japan after 1950.
-Its roots, though, can be traced to the martial art form Hojōjutsu with origins all the way back to the civil war of Ōnin in 1467.
+The roots of shibari, though, can be traced to the martial art form Hojōjutsu with origins all the way back to the civil war of Ōnin in 1467.
 The tradition took hold during the 17th-century feudal Edo period in Japan when the dominant samurai class used rope to immobilize and torture opponents.
 Even after the Samurai era ended in 1868, Hojōjutsu remained in practice and was used by Japanese law enforcement all the way up until WWII.

-Although the brutal practice bears little resemblance to today’s shibari, many traditional ties, such as the Gyaku Ebi (reverse or inverted shrimp tie), are still in use, although for altogether different purposes.
+Although the brutal practice bears little resemblance to today’s shibari ties, many traditional forms, such as the Gyaku Ebi (reverse or inverted shrimp tie), are still in use, although for altogether different purposes.
 Originally utilized as a means of slow psychological breakdown, today’s versions are adapted for safety and their intentions have changed significantly.

 So why use rope for capture and not metal cuffs and chains?
 This has to do with Japan’s lack of access to raw metal resources; instead, natural materials for rope manufacturing were abundant, making it the obvious choice.
 A ubiquitous part of Japanese culture and daily life, rope is used everywhere, from adorning the entrances of Shinto shrines to wrapping packages to lining Sumo wrestling rings, and everything in between.